TYPE DESIGN INFORMATION PAGE last updated on

 |

-Adam Grason (aka Zadok44) is the Kansas City, MO-based designer of the Victorian ornamental families Blair (2012) and Patmos (2011).
+Adam Grason (aka Zadok44) is an Orlando, FL (and before that, Kansas City, MO)-based illustrator at Disney.
+He designed the Victorian ornamental families Blair (2012) and Patmos (2011).
+It is unclear whether Grey Sans (2014) and Quire (2014) are typefaces.
 Behance link.
 [Google] [More] ⦿ | |

 Saint Louis, MO-based graphic designer who created several typefaces in 2012, including Helvy, Stitch, Digiti, Exposed, Skinny Jeans (hairline caps), Golden Age (fashion mag caps), Tunnel Vision, and Grand Penn (ultra-condensed caps).
 [Google] [More] ⦿ | |